 The average time it takes to get a home loan and complete a mortgage application is between 30 and 60 days.
 Most lenders won’t approve a loan until they’ve gone through the applicant’s income, assets, debt, and other financial details.

-During the underwriting process, they may request additional documents to evaluate the prospective borrower’s risk level better.
-Only after they have everything that they need will they approve or deny the loan.
+During the underwriting process, they may request additional documents to better evaluate the prospective borrower’s risk level.
+They approve or deny the loan only after they have everything they need.

 Because of this, it’s generally wise to prepare any financial or mortgage documents in advance.
 This can streamline the process and increase the applicant’s approval odds.
 With that in mind, here’s a complete checklist of the required documents to qualify for a mortgage.

 What Documents Do You Need to Apply for a Mortgage?

 The required documents to qualify for a mortgage can vary based on the applicant’s financial and job situation.
 However, lenders typically require many of the same mortgage documents, such as proof of income, rental history, and credit history.
 Most of these are also documents needed for the mortgage pre-approval process.

 With this information, the lender can determine whether the applicant’s ready to handle a home loan.
 Without these documents, it may be impossible to qualify for a mortgage at all.
 So, before applying for a mortgage, here’s a mortgage loan document checklist to get started.

 1. Income and Assets

 The income and assets section of a mortgage application shows the lender whether a prospective borrower can reliably repay the loan.
 Lenders use this information to determine the borrower’s financial stability over time.
 Required mortgage documents include: